daniellaomokore/LondonTempGuess/README.md

 ✨<b>How to Test:</b>

-* Run `test test.py` in the terminal of the root directory of the project or run the 'test.py' file directly.
+* Run `python test.py` in the terminal of the root directory of the project or run the 'test.py' file directly.